kenimo49/claude-code-tips/system-prompt/2.0.56/system-prompt-original-unpatched.md

   - Web search is only available in the US

 IMPORTANT - Use the correct year in search queries:
-  - Today's date is Task.
+  - Today's date is [DYNAMIC].
 You MUST use this year when searching for recent information, documentation, or current events.
   - Example: If today is 2025-07-15 and the user asks for "latest React docs", search for "React documentation 2025", NOT "React documentation 2024"